Lynchburg Tree Stewards

 - Provide assistance to City staff that has the responsibility for the care of City trees.

 One of the special programs of the Tree Stewards is The Heritage Tree Program which began in 1995 with the help of a grant from the Virginia Urban Forest Council and the Virginia Department of Forestry.
 Each year during the Arbor Day festivities the Heritage Tree Awards are announced and an engraved marker is placed at a selected Heritage tree.
-The 2015 Heritage Tree is the Chinese Fir, Cunninghamia lanceolata, located at 2719 Hurdle Hill Road.
+View the list of Heritage Trees

 The Heritage Tree Program recognizes local trees in one of the following categories: